 Create separate packages for each language you support or just a single big setup file containing all the localized versions of your installer.

-At run time, multi-lingual packages will choose a language based on the system locale.
+At runtime, multi-lingual packages will choose a language based on the default system UI language.
 If an EXE bootstrapper is used, it can optionally present a language selection dialog.